damofthemoon/SBT-Project-Setup/README.md

-# SBT Project
+# SBT Project Setup

-This simple script create a SBT project for Java and Scala.
+This simple script creates a SBT project for Java and Scala.
 To use it:

-> .setup.sbt.bash MyProjectFolder
+    ./create.sbt.sh MyProject

 It will: